aimee-mcneil-melville/ToDo-Full-Stack/packages/dreamfest/README.md

 ### 5. Delete events

 1. Deleting an event will send an HTTP POST request which will hit your `POST /events/delete` route in `routes/events.js`.
+Within the site, you will find the delete button on the same page you edit an event.
-    * Note that the "Edit event" page is currently displaying hard-coded details (you'll fix this in the next step), but it is handling the id correctly, so if you (for example) click "Edit event" on the "Slushie Apocalypse V" card, then the "Delete event" button should be able to delete "Slushie Apocalypse V" (id 5) even though the displayed details are for "Slushie Apocalypse I"
+    * Note that the "Edit event" page is currently displaying hard-coded details in the form (you'll fix this in the next step), but to check if this page is correct at this stage, click "Edit event" on (for example) the "Cutest Puppy Awards" card, you should then find yourself at `/events/4/edit`, 4 being the id of the event (as seen in your seeds).
+    * The "Delete event" button should be able to delete "Cutest Puppy Awards" (id 4) even though the displayed details are for "Slushie Apocalypse I" as you will find it uses the id provided by the url, not the hardcoded data.
 2. Make a `deleteEvent()` function, with an `id` parameter.
     * Be sure to redirect to the `/schedule/:day` route from inside your `.then` function